Iraq scraps $4.2 billion Russian arms deal, cites graft

 "Our need for weapons still stands so we will renegotiate new contracts," Moussawi said.
 "This is a precautionary measure because of suspected corruption."

-But acting Defence Minister Sadoon al-Dulaimi, who negotiated with the Russians, dismissed the corruption charges and said the deals would go ahead.
+But acting Defence Minister Sadoon al-Dulaimi, who negotiated with the Russians, dismissed the corruption charges.

 "We have not transferred even one dinar, there was no agent, no contract was signed.
 These were just technical and financial offers," he told reporters in Baghdad.

 Russian arms exporter Rosoboronexport declined to comment.
-Russia's Interfax news agency reported the Russian embassy in Iraq said it had not been informed the deal had been scrapped.
+Russia's Interfax news agency also said the Russian embassy in Iraq said it had not been informed the deal had been scrapped.

-The initial announcement about the deal itself was unusually released in a Russian government document issued to reporters during Maliki's visit to Moscow in October.
-The document said deals were signed with Iraq's acting defence minister in April, July and August.

-Russia's daily Kommersant said the contract envisaged the delivery of surface-to-air missile and anti-aircraft artillery weapon systems, MiG-29M/M2 aircraft as well as armoured vehicles and attack helicopters.
+Russia's daily Kommersant said the contract, announced in October, envisaged the delivery of 42 combined short- to medium- range surface-to-air missile and anti-aircraft artillery weapon systems Pantsir-S1.

+It also said Russia could be selling Baghdad MiG-29M/M2 aircraft as well armoured vehicles.
+Previous news reports had detailed the sale of attack helicopters.

+News of the cancellation of the deal came at a time when Russia has been entangled in a series of corruption scandals involving its defence ministry and its space ministry.

 The deals would have made Russia the second largest military supplier to Iraq after the United States, which has sold Baghdad billions of dollars in arms including F-16 fighters and tanks since the 2003 invasion that ousted Saddam Hussein.

-But the Russian agreements fit into the wider context of Maliki's juggling interests over the war against Syria's Assad.
+Maliki's Russian agreements fit into the wider context of his juggling interests over the war against Syria's Assad.
 Iran and Russia support Assad, while the rebels fighting him are backed by Saudi Arabia, Turkey and Western powers.

-Maliki relies on the United States for military aid, but also depends on Iranian influence at home to keep control over Shi'ite allies in his fragile cross-sectarian government of Shi'ites, Sunnis and Kurds.
+Maliki relies on the United States for military aid, but also depends on Iranian influence at home to keep control over Shi'ite allies in his fragile cross-sectarian government among Shi'ites, Sunnis and Kurds.

-"One should not rule out pressure from the United States, which certainly does not want to let the Iraqi government - a buyer of American arms or arms from suppliers that are U.S. allies - out of its zone of control," said Ivan Konovalov, a military expert in Moscow.

-News of the cancellation also came at a time when Russia has been entangled in a series of corruption scandals involving its defence ministry and its space ministry.